webrtc-for-the-curious/webrtc-for-the-curious/content/docs/02-signaling.md

 a=end-of-candidates
 ```

-This is what we know from this message
+This is what we know from this message:

-* We have two media sections, one audio, and one video
+* We have two media sections, one audio and one video.
-* Each of those is a `sendrecv` Transceiver.
-We are getting two streams, and we can send two back.
+* Both of them are `sendrecv` transceivers.
+We are getting two streams and we can send two back.
-* We have ICE Candidates and Authentication details so we can attempt to connect
+* We have ICE Candidates and Authentication details, so we can attempt to connect.
-* We have a certificate fingerprint, so we can have a secure call
+* We have a certificate fingerprint, so we can have a secure call.

 ### Further Topics
 In later versions of this book, the following topics will also be addressed.
 If you have more questions please submit a Pull Request!